-Cash and Cash Equivalents and Restricted Cash
+Cash, Cash Equivalents and Restricted Cash

 The Company considers all highly liquid investments with an original maturity of three months or less at the date of purchase to be cash equivalents.
-As of March 31, 2023 and December 31, 2022, all amounts recorded as cash and cash equivalents consist of cash and money market funds and are stated at fair value.
+As of March 31, 2024 and December 31, 2023, all amounts recorded as cash and cash equivalents consist of cash, money market funds, corporate debt securities and U.S. Treasury securities and are stated at fair value.

-Restricted cash as of March 31, 2023 and December 31, 2022 represents cash held by a financial institution as security for a letter of credit issued to the lessor for one of the Company's operating leases and is classified as noncurrent.
+Restricted cash as of March 31, 2024 and December 31, 2023 represents cash held by a financial institution as security for a letter of credit issued to the lessor for one of the Company's operating leases and is classified as noncurrent.

-The following table provides a reconciliation of cash and cash equivalents and restricted cash reported within the unaudited condensed consolidated balance sheets that sum to the total of the same amounts shown in the unaudited condensed consolidated statements of cash flows (in thousands):
+The following table provides a reconciliation of cash, cash equivalents and restricted cash to the total amount presented in the unaudited condensed consolidated statements of cash flows (in thousands):